rajeshsuramalla/AngularWithDotNetCoreElectronNET/README.md

 4. Goto project folder and open cmd
 5. Execute the following command "electronize init", it will create electron-manifest.json file in project folder
 6. Right click on dependencies, goto Nuget package manager and install ElectronNET.API
-7. Add below method in Startup.cs
+7. Add ElectronBootstrap() method in Startup.cs
-8. Call that method from Configure() in Startup.cs